 This finely-shredded material falls to the ground as a beneficial leaf mulch, and free compost fertilizer, returning to the soil the nutrients taken from it.
 Likewise, the material is quickly incorporated into the soil, while it might take as much as two years for the whole leaves to decompose and the lawn grass beneath would be killed off in the process as well.

 The other alternative is to – rake leaves – which is slow.
 Ordinary garden rakes are too small and the teeth too short.
 They fill up quickly.
 Also, a lot of arm and leg work is required to clear a small space even when using a leaf tarp to gather the leaves.
 The modern rubber, plastic or wire rakes (yard brooms) are much faster than the old wooden rakes of yesteryear.

-However, there are several rotary brush lawn and leaf sweepers available at a price moderate enough to justify their use on relatively small lawns and gardens.
+However, several rotary brush lawn and leaf sweepers are available at a price moderate enough to justify their use on relatively small lawns and gardens.
 One with which I am familiar weighs but 15 pounds, has a canvas catcher which holds three bushels and operates at better than three times the speed of ordinary hand raking with little effort.

 For large scale lawn sweeping and leaf gathering there are also machines that operates like a vacuum cleaner.
 For years municipalities used large suction leaf gatherers for collecting street-side leaves.

 For homeowners, the use of a backpack leaf blower that is more flexible and less expensive and a whole lot more fun than hand raking or driving machinery around.